Implementing a Robust Test of Galaxy Catalogue Completeness for Dark Siren Measurements of the Hubble Constant: Results

 The GWTC-3 catalogue consists of 90 events, of which 47 are used in this analysis.
 Of these 47 events, 42 are BBHs, 2 are BNSs (the bright siren GW170817 and GW190425), 2 are NSBHs (GW200105 and GW200115) and one is the asymmetric mass binary GW190814 \citep{2023PhRvX..13d1039A,gw170817,GW190425,NSBH,GW190814}.
 In the original analysis presented in \cite{Abbott_2023}, the $K$-band of the GLADE+ catalogue was found to be more appropriate than the $B$-band for analysis; it is less affected by galactic dust, and the behaviour of its luminosity function can therefore be better approximated.
 While this does not affect tests of galaxy catalogue completeness, it does affect the luminosity weighting of galaxies in the sample \citep{Abbott_2023}.

 The completeness of the GLADE+ catalogue decreases more rapidly past $d_{L}\sim 100$Mpc in the $K$-band than in the $B$-band \citep{10.1093/mnras/sty1703}.
+This is because the $K$-band data comes from the 2MASS survey, which is not as deep as the newer surveys providing the $B$- and $W1$- band data.
 Applying the robust method to the GLADE+ catalogue with a pixel size of $N_{\rm side}=32$, the mean $K$-band apparent magnitude threshold is $m_{\rm thr} = 13.49$.
 By comparison, the median method gives $m_{\rm thr} = 12.91$.
 While the robust method allows us to use more galaxies, the apparent magnitude threshold is still comparatively bright, reducing the impact of the method on the recovered $H_{0}$ compared to when using the $B$-band.

 Results from the GWTC-3 analysis are shown in figure \ref{fig:GWTC3+}.
 As anticipated, there is no improvement in the recovered posterior on $H_{0}$ from this analysis.
 Figure \ref{fig:GWTC3+_all} shows results for individual event posteriors for both the robust and median methods.
 The recovered posteriors are similar for all events, due to the lack of coverage in the $K$-band at the luminosity distances at which potential host galaxies would be located.